mizzioisf/openhospital-client/README.md

 # Known issues

 - If you select languages en-fr-it, a ICD10 patologies subset is loaded at startup, languages es-pt don't.
-- powershell script (oh.ps1) is still not working
+- Powershell script (oh.ps1) is still not working

 # New oh.sh